- A second wave of COVID-19 surged globally

 With interest rates at record lows, the thirst for yield continued in Q3.
 And with the U.S. Federal Reserve backstopping corporate high yield bonds, we added to the category as it continued to outperform government bonds.
 (Chart 4).

 The yield on U.S. Treasuries started the quarter at 0.69% and ended flat 0.69%.
-By comparison, Canadian 10-year bond yields fell from 0.79% on March 31 to 0.57%.
+By comparison, Canadian 10-year bond yields rose slightly, climbing from 0.54% to 0.57%.
 And we were close to neutral across our bond allocations at quarter end.

 Chart 4: Corporates outperformed government bonds in Q3